Culture and Scaling

 6. Expand Leadership Capacity Thoughtfully

-• Invest in leadership training and development.
+• Invest in leadership training.

 Practical Tools and Frameworks